mitnk/cicada/docs/faq.md

 - [History](https://github.com/mitnk/cicada/tree/master/docs/history.md)
 - [Customize Prompt](https://github.com/mitnk/cicada/tree/master/docs/prompt.md)

 Compare to shells like zsh/fish, cicada tends to be a simpler shell.
-Cicada does not provide that many features like them.
 Audience of cicada shell should be people that are seeking simplicity and speed, while not full-feature.

 ### Is cicada POSIX-compatible?